Solar Cycle Observations: Helioseismic Mode Parameter Changes

 \section{Helioseismic Mode Parameter Changes}

 The frequency \citep[e.g.][]{1985Natur.318..449W,1990Natur.345..779L,1990Natur.345..322E}, amplitude \citep[e.g.][]{1993MNRAS.265..888E}, and lifetime\citep{2000MNRAS.313...32C, 2002ApJ...572..663K} of the acoustic modes used in helioseismology all vary with the solar cycle, and they are spatially and temporally correlated with magnetic activity on a wide range of scales, with changes in low-degree modes following global activity measures such as the sunspot number and 10.7\,cm radio flux (RF), while in local helioseismology we can see changes down to the scale of ARs \citep{2000SoPh..192..363H, 2001ApJ...563..410R, 2004ApJ...608..562H}.
-Most of these changes are believed to arise quite close to the surface, where the cavity in which the modes propagate is modified directly or indirectly by the presence of activity and the excitation and damping of the modes influenced by magnetic fields.
-The exact interpretation of these changes is difficult, but, for example \cite{2004ApJ...617L.155B}, \cite{2006ApJ...640L..95V}, and more recently \cite{2020ApJ...903L..29W} found evidence of solar-cycle changes in the signature that the helium ionization zone at 0.98\,${\mathrm{R}_{\odot}}$ makes in helioseismic frequencies.
+Most of these changes are believed \citep[e.g.][]{1990Natur.345..779L}to arise quite close to the surface, where the cavity in which the modes propagate is modified directly or indirectly by the presence of activity and the excitation and damping of the modes influenced by magnetic fields.
+The exact interpretation of these changes is difficult, but, for example

+\cite{2004ApJ...617L.155B}, \cite{2006ApJ...640L..95V}, and more recently \cite{2020ApJ...903L..29W} found evidence of solar-cycle changes in the signature that the helium ionization zone at 0.98\,${\mathrm{R}_{\odot}}$ makes in helioseismic frequencies.
 These near-surface effects dominate the changes and make it difficult to use helioseismology to infer changes in the internal solar structure or magnetic fields.